straube/multiple-domain/README.md

 your page head.
 To disable this behavior, follow the instructions from https://github.com/straube/multiple-domain/issues/51.

+**I locked myself out, and what am I doing now?**

+Under certain circumstances, in the case of a wrong configuration, you may not be able to log in to the admin area and your page will be redirected.
+In this case, there are two ways to solve this.

+* 1.Delete the plugin directory `wp-content/plugins/multiple-domain`.
+You should be able to do that from the hosting panel, from an FTP client, or via SSH.
+The downside of this technique is that it won’t be possible to install the plugin again since the configuration will still be in the database.
+* 2.Reemove the plugin configuration from the database using the following SQL query
+`DELETE FROM {YOUR-PREFIX}_options WHERE option_name LIKE 'multiple-domain-%'`; (Replace the Prefix from tablename).
+This can be done from the hosting panel when PHPMyAdmin is available or using a MySQL client.

 ## Changelog

 Refer to [CHANGELOG.md](CHANGELOG.md) for release notes and changes.